Skip to main content

 • Auto-Triggering: Automatically activates when code review is requested

-• Flexible Parameters: Supports custom base branches and format modes
+• Flexible Parameters: Supports custom base branches

 Usage Examples